 After crossing the bridge at Puente de Peñaflor, we turned right onto the busy N-634 and in 280 meters, this lovely little stone country church greets you, below left.
 Leave the N-634 by the church and head into town on a side road.

 On the way to Grado, we passed a field of sunflowers.
 How delightful they were as they greeted us with their sunny faces!

-The Primitive Way joins the main road, the N-634, at the bridge, shown below right, after about 2.2 kilometers from Peñaflor and goes through the town of Grado, on day two of the Camino Primitivo.
-It is a lot of uphill pavement walking through town, which is not the most pleasant.
+The Primitive Way joins the main road again, the N-634, at the bridge, shown below right, after about 2.2 kilometers from Peñaflor and goes through the town of Grado.
+There is a lot of uphill pavement walking through town, which is not the most pleasant.

-We thought we would take advantage of the route and stop for another café con leche and a bite to eat.
+We thought we would take advantage of the route through town and stop for another café con leche and a bite to eat.
 We found a place called the Auto Bar on the far side of town,after another 350 meters.
 It is also a family run hotel, so if you wish to conclude your day here, this hotel is right along the Camino at the far western side of town.

 In the bar, we met a pilgrim in flowing black robes, doing the Primitive Way backwards towards Oviedo.
 After a long and interesting conversation with him and lots of advice, we determined that the best option for the night was in a friendly place he recommended in La Dóriga, just before Cornellana.
 He preferred the small boutique cabin that the albergue offered in La Dóriga (see farther below) over the convent.

-We did even more climbing, below, towards San Juan de Villapañada and the crest of the hill.
-This would be a long climb at the end of your day one, if you chose to come all the way from Oviedo to here.
+This would be a long climb at the end of your day if you chose to come all the way from Oviedo to here.

-While the Primitive Way follows the A-63 highway, on its north side after leaving Grado, one only catches a glimpse of it here and there.
+While the Primitive Way follows the A-63 highway, on its north side after crossing it, one only catches a glimpse of it here and there.
 The highway becomes apparent at the crest of the long hill, shortly after the turnoff to San Juan de Villapañada on day two of the Camino Primitivo.